FullstackAcademy/2209-FTB-CT-WEB-PT/readme.md

 ## Introduction

 Welcome to our class repository!
 This will hold all of our class lectures, demo code, and workshops.
-More information will be coming soon, but in the meantime please feel free to look through the links for information to get you started:
+More information will be coming soon, but in the meantime please feel free to look through the links for information to get you started.

+## Cohort Information

+Instructor: Marc Fisher
+Mentor: Samantha Flagler

+Monday/Wednesday/Thursday: 6:30CST

 ## Resources